CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 These field names are also the names for the columns in the 'company_notes' table.

 ##### CompanyNotesRepository:
-This class contains methods which interact with the 'job_applications' table in the SQL database, which carry out one of the following functions:
+This class contains methods which interact with the 'company_notes' table in the SQL database, which carry out one of the following functions:
 -   Insert
 -   Select
 -   Update